 Wings.
 Coober couples it with an ECU upgrade.
 2300g, 1.35kg lighter than the original exhaust.
 Includes removable DBKiller and spark arrester. €630 with the rear heat shield included.
 Heel heat shield is extra, €52.
 It is smaller than the original or the Akra.

 Also Yoshimura has developed its own slip-on.
-Availability as of October but they are already accepting orders.
 Two different DB killers and spark arrester can be purchased separately.
 Saving are less than 1Kgs. $600.
 Just a heads up, the Yoshimura RS4 exhaust sits taller than the stock making the installation of some pannier racks impossible.
 Also with the added height the blinker get hit by heat from the exhaust gasses.

 Puig has a touring screen available, €103, larger than the KTM options in clear, smoke and dark smoke colors.
 There is a one paragraph review at advrider: first impressions are: good for the road, but wobbly off-road.

 The bikes are coming with a standard paper filter (P/n 60306015100).
 A replacement foam air filter is available for dusty places.
 P/n 63506915000.
 Feedback about this foam filter is less than stellar, it needs grease to fill the side, and is hard to put in place (as all foam filter this filter needs to be oiled).

 Alternatively, KTM offers a foam pre-filter system, replacing the filter cover and the two trumpets (p/n 63506915144, €60).
 Due to its size, it is not compatible with the dual seats, and not compatible with the alarm.

 For sand, this prefilter can be topped off with a pre-pre filter (p/n 63506922000, €20).